Apo-P/MountainHiking/Notes.md

 - Should i export parameters for some objects to json files for changing without restarting?

+- dont forget to use by referance even in auto& keyword

+- maybe pass normalazations in order to optimise, by reducing computes?

 ## Suggestions for future versions

 - find workaround for mouse input problem on wsl (I mentioned this on :https://github.com/microsoft/wslg/issues/376)